Skip to main content

 Through Lanes

 Through lanes, also known as thoroughfare lanes, are the main lanes that connect a parking lot to the street.
 A through lane may also run around all or part of a parking lot’s perimeter.
-Motorists are often likely to drive faster in through lanes, especially when they are in the process of entering or exiting a lot.
+Motorists often drive faster in through lanes, especially when they are in the process of entering or exiting the lot.

 Feeder Lanes

 Feeder lanes, sometimes known as parking lanes, provide direct access to the parking spots.
 A lot might have multiple feeder lanes running between aisles of parking spaces.
-While a driver is likely to go slower in a feeder lane while they look for a place to park, they could speed up at any moment.
+Drivers are likely to go slower in a feeder lane while they look for a place to park.

 Parking Spots